 Bloodsucking members of our society & real life?

 No matter how and what crossed your mind, but let me tell you, I have an opinion about all three of the above and their remarkable resemblance in ways more than one.

 We often refer the term vampire to blood-sucking individuals per se as well as in satirical context to people whom we dislike for various reasons.
 (I decided to choose the word dislike instead of hate for I personally believe hate is a very strong emotion and we should exercise extreme caution while using it).
 But the trait that has always attracted me to vampires is their fatal charm.

-Over a course of few months I actually started believing that I have been creating issues out of thin air like a magician’s trick of pulling a rabbit out a hat.
-I happily lived with this innocent thought for years until I fell pregnant and my baby kicked me to wake up from a slumber I’d been in for years.
+Over a course of a few months, I actually started believing that I have been creating issues out of thin air like a magician’s trick of pulling a rabbit out a hat.
+I happily lived with this innocent thought for years until I fell pregnant and my baby kicked to wake me up from a slumber I’d been in for years.

 I now feel I lived many years of my life

 blind-folded trying to run from my conscience.
 The inner voice that told me on so many occasions that whatever is happening shouldn’t be a part of a marriage.